 The problem comes when you are faced with dozens of food choices that all claim to be the best choice for your beloved pooch.
 Two of the most commonly researched brands are Blue Buffalo and Wellness.
 Both brands have a wide variety of dog food options for your pup and compare each of these in detail based on the life stage of your dog.

 No matter what age your dog is, your goal should be to feed them the best quality nutrition you can comfortably afford.
-Luckily both of these brands are reasonably affordable, and both have a variety of different flavors for your pup.
+While they aren’t cheaper dog food brands by any means, they are both reasonably affordable, and both have a variety of different flavors for your pup.
 Let’s take a look at each brand in more detail.

 Foods Comparison at a Glance: Wellness Vs. Blue Buffalo